Self Publishing Guide

 Other publishers must guess how many copies of each title will sell.
 They print them, store them, and hope their guess is accurate.
 If the initial print run becomes exhausted, the publisher makes a decision on whether to commission another print run.
 In the majority of cases this would be ‘no’ and would mean that a book becomes out of print and no longer available.
 Since the average shelf-life of a book is six months, an author would see years of hard work disappear.
-With WRITERSWORLD we can do aprint run as small as a single copy, which means that the book is never out of print.
-However, common sense suggests that one copy would not be cost effective when adding in postage, so the printer has requested that an author orders a minimum of twenty-five copies.
+With WRITERSWORLD we can do aprint run as small as a single copy, which means the book is never out of print.
+Of course, common sense suggests that one copy would not be cost effective when adding in postage, so the printer has requested that an author orders a minimum of twenty-five copies.

 TEST THE SYSTEM

-Make sure that your print-on-demand book publisher knows the difference between editing and proofreading, and that they not only provide the service you really want, but also employ erudite, skilled and qualified professionals to do the work.
-Too often in the print-on-demand industry editing/ proofreading is done by any spare person who thinks they’d like to have a go at it.
+Make sure that your print-on-demand book publisher knows the difference between editing and proofreading and that they not only provide the service you really want, but also employ erudite, skilled and qualified professionals to do the work.
+Too often in the print-on-demand industry, editing/proofreading is done by any spare person who thinks they’d like to have a go at it.

-Make sure that any contract you examine does not have a clause which allows the company up to six months to produce your book.
+Make sure that any contract you examine does not have a clause that allows the company up to six months to produce your book.
 Please trust us; you do not want the frustration of waiting for up to six months to see your book in print.
 With your cooperation, and given no unforeseen delays beyond our control, we undertake to get most properly completed books published within 60 days.

-With WRITERSWORLD you know exactly where you stand, no more and no less — so you can relax, stop worrying, and enjoy the process!
+But with WRITERSWORLD you know exactly where you stand, no more and no less — so you can relax, stop worrying, and enjoy the process!

 ALL WRITERSWORLD CLIENTS ARE TREATED EQUALLY